Dzsodie/quiz_app/README.md

     "password": "Valid@123"
     }
     ```
-- Log in using the /login endpoint.
-Add Content-Type : application/json to the headers if it is missing.
+- Log in using the `/login` endpoint.
+Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
-- Start a quiz with /quiz/start.
-Add Content-Type : application/json to the headers if it is missing.
+- Start a quiz with `/quiz/start`.
+Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
-- Get next question on /quiz/next.
-Add Content-Type : application/json to the headers if it is missing.
+- Get next question on `/quiz/next`.
+Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
-- Submit answers to questions using /quiz/submit.
-Add Content-Type : application/json to the headers if it is missing.
+- Submit answers to questions using `/quiz/submit`.
+Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
     Example payload for answer.
     ```bash
     {